hax/hax.github.com/2015/js-the-best/README.md

 JS as a
 Platform

+“Everything that *can* be
+written in JavaScript *will*
-Everything can be written in JS will be written in JS eventually
+eventually be written in
+JavaScript”. — Atwood’s law

-The live and the death
+The birth & death
 of JavaScript

 WebAssembly